Clarify your career objectives and prepare a resume

 Speak briefly with the recruiter - ask questions, demonstrate your interest.

 Sample Questions to Ask Recruiters

-- Most companies that attend job fairs today still ask that canidates apply on line, be sure to do this and if they ask how you heard about the job on the application, list the recruiter that you spoke with.
+Most companies that attend job fairs today still ask that candidates apply online, be sure to do this and if they ask how you heard about the job on the application, list the recruiter with whom you spoke.